openebs-archive/openebs-docs/docs/ndm.md

     - Sector Size
   - labels:
     - hostname (kubernetes.io/hostname)
-    - disk-type (ndm.io/disk-type)
+    - blockdevice-type (ndm.io/blockdevice-type)
     - Managed (ndm.io/managed)
   - status can have the following values:
-    - Active : Disk is detected on the node
+    - Active : Block device is detected on the node
-    - Inactive : Disk was detected earlier but doesn't exist at the given node anymore
+    - Inactive : Block device was detected earlier but doesn't exist at the given node anymore
-    - Unknown : The NDM was stopped on the node where disk was last detected
+    - Unknown : The NDM was stopped on the node where Block device was last detected

 ## Filters: